b0nes164/GPUPrefixSums/README.md

-extern int e_size;                                    //The size of the buffer, this is set by host CPU code RWBuffer<uint> b_prefixSum;                           //The buffer to be prefix_summed groupshared uint g_sharedMem[SUB_PARTITION_SIZE];     //The array of shared memory we use to compute intermediate values
+extern int e_size;                                    //The size of the buffer, this is set by host CPU code RWBuffer<uint> b_prefixSum;                           //The buffer to be prefix_summed globallycoherent RWBuffer<uint> b_state;              //The buffer used for threadblock aggregates. groupshared uint g_sharedMem[SUB_PARTITION_SIZE];     //The array of shared memory we use for intermediate values

 [numthreads(GROUP_SIZE, 1, 1)]
-void DeviceMainReduce(int3 gtid : SV_GroupThreadID, int3 gid : SV_GroupID)
+void DeviceSimpleReduce(int3 gtid : SV_GroupThreadID, int3 gid : SV_GroupID)
 {
     uint waveAggregate = 0;
     const int partitionEnd = (gid.x + 1) * PARTITION_SIZE;